clamp

 Clamp 300: 255

-algorithm, and every other algorithm in this lesson, will return a const
+algorithm, and most other algorithms in this lesson, will return a const

 reference to the chosen element: